 TABLE 1.
 Phytochemical compound of Crossandra infundibuliformis Linn

 The results revealed the presence of medically active compounds in the plant extract.
 Preliminary Phyto chemical studies confirmed the purity of the drug.
-The Phyto chemical investigation of the extract showed that the presence of Alkaloids, Flavonoids, Phenolic Compounds and Phytosterol.
+The Phyto chemical investigation of the extract showed that, the presence of Alkaloids, Flavonoids, Phenolic Compounds and Phytosterol.

 IN-VITRO ANTI-ULCER ACTIVITY BY H+/K+ - ATPase INHIBITION ACTIVITY REPORT: